Moderate trekking involves 5 – 6 hours a day walking at a steady pace below 4000 meters for around 10 days trekking trip.

 A four hour walk today descending steeply for the first half then on to Phakding, where you will spend the nigh.
 This is your final day trekking; it will take you around 3 hours more to Lukla from Phakding.
 This evening you will have a farewell ceremony with your guides and porters where you will be able to sample some Chang and try some Sherpa dancing.

-You will be on an early flight back this morning, on arrival in Kathmandu you will be met and taken to your hotel.
+You will be on an early flight back this morning, then drive to Kathmandu and taken to your hotel.

 Enjoy a day exploring some of the quieter streets of Kathmandu, stocking up on souvenirs and presents for those back home.
 This evening you have a farewell dinner, you will be picked up in good time.

 You will be met at your hotel and taken to the airport in good time to meet your flight home.